AndrewWangDev/AndrewWangDev/README.md

 - 🔭 I'm currently working on **Embedded systems and Web development**

-- 🌱 Bilingual Network Enthusiast, Leveraging Python & JS for automation.
-Expert in Network solutions.
+- 🌱 Bilingual Network Enthusiast, Leveraging Python & JS for automation, Deep focus on Network Engineering.

 - 📫 How to reach me **me@andrewwangdev.com**